L-1B Visa intracompany transferee with specialized knowledge

 Family of L-1B Workers

-These family members are already in the United States.
-They are seeking a change or an extension of stay to L-2 classification.
-They may apply , with a fee, using Form I-539, Application to Extend/Change Status.
+Family members already in the United States seeking a change of status to L-2 classification may apply using Form I-539, Application to Extend/Change Status.

 Adjustment of Status